 “When I go to sell the house, I hope I find a buyer who will love it as much as I do,” says Yates.
 “Building the house by hand gave me a special connection to my home.”

-Laura Yates and her tiny house appeared in the Original section of the Spring 2017 issue of the IU Alumni Magazine.
+Laura Yates and her tiny house appeared in the Original section of the Spring 2017 issue of the IU Alumni Magazine, a magazine for members of the IU Alumni Association.
+To view the current and past issues of the IUAM, visit MyIU.org.

 Original shines a spotlight on the works, talents, and interests of IU alumni across the globe.
 Have something unique worth sharing?
 Let us know at firstname.lastname@example.org.